By Joe Cross

 It’s been three years since Fat, Sick & Nearly Dead hit the world stage – time flies when you’re having fun!
 I can’t tell you how many times I’ve been around the world, nor how many people I’ve had the good fortune to shake hands with or take selfies with.

-In other words, there’s a lot I don’t know – but there is one thing I can tell you I’ve learned along this journey: the fascination that people have with the word protein when it comes to juicing!
+One thing I’ve learned along this journey: the fascination that people have with the word protein when it comes to juicing!
 I would say that at nearly every public talk or event I have given, the question I have been asked the most is “will I be getting enough protein on a juice fast, Joe?”

-So, over the last three years I have been working very closely with a group of nutritionists, doctors and scientists that make up the Reboot with Joe Medical Advisory Board.
+So, I worked very closely with a group of nutritionists, doctors and scientists that make up the Reboot with Joe Medical Advisory Board.
 I’ve learned a lot about how our bodies work, including the role of protein.
-As you know, for my original 60-day Reboot, and all Reboots I have done since then, I have never used a protein supplement.
-But what works for me doesn’t necessarily work for everybody.
-So, here is a bunch of information about protein and the new protein guidelines we are adopting at Reboot with Joe.
+So, here is information about protein and the protein guidelines we use at Reboot with Joe.

 What is protein, and why do we need it?

 Proteins are the building blocks of life.
 Every cell in the human body contains protein: it is a major part of our skin, muscles, organs, and glands.
 We need protein in our diets to help our bodies repair cells and to make new ones.

 How much protein we need to eat each day varies by individual and changes with age, activity level and health conditions – no one size fits all.
 If you have concerns about your specific situation, you can discuss requirements with your doctor.